 Although pedestrian safety is the main focus for children, sharing with them the various things adults look for while driving is also informative and helpful.
 These rules help kids understand how to be careful and safe while walking around vehicles.

-Teach the three main traffic colours: red, green and yellow.
-Share a book like Red Light, Green Light, written by Yumi Heo (Watch the reading here).
+Teach the three main traffic light colours: red, green and yellow.
+Share a book like Red Light, Green Light, written by Yumi Heo.

 Children can then make their own traffic lights!
-Trace and cut out circles of each colour, gluing them to poster board or large construction paper as an arts and crafts project.
+Trace and cut out circles of each colour, and glue them to a poster board or large sheet of construction paper for an arts and crafts project.

 Based on examples from the book, kids could also make various types of traffic signs with paper, paints and markers: stop signs, railroad crossings and one-way arrows.